top of page

 Issue

-The commodity market allows the means of trading materials and other products (e.g., oil, wheat, livestock) between nations.
-The problem with the commodity market is that if a particular issue occurs in a specific region, it negatively affects the price of the commodity in other regions as well.
+The commodity market provides the means for trading products and raw materials among interested parties (e.g., oil, wheat, gold, livestock).
+The problem is if an issue occurs in a particular region of the world, it also negatively affects other areas of that commodity as well.

 Solution

-In summary, the commodity market should become more segmented so that regional effects don't impact the entire global economy.
+In general, the commodity market should be redesigned so that regional events won't impact the global economy.

 bottom of page